Rohit8101996/store-finder/README.md

 <h3>
-Create first lambda. get All location data from DB - We just added dynamodb tbl name and it is connected since in serverless yml we provided region and since lambda and dynamodb were in same region it had no other requirements.
+Create first lambda, Get All location data from DB - We just added dynamodb tbl name and it is connected since in serverless yml we provided region and since lambda and dynamodb were in same region it had no other requirements.
 </h3>

 <li> Use serverless deploy </li>